cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 If the negotiated connection includes the incentivization feature, then the ICS-4 `WriteAcknowledgement` function must write the forward relayer address into a structured acknowledgement and the ICS-4 handlers for `AcknowledgePacket` and `TimeoutPacket` must pay fees through the ibc fee module callbacks.
 If the negotiated connection does not include the incentivization feature, then the ICS-4 handlers must not modify the acknowledgement provided by the application and should not call any fee callbacks even if relayer incentivization is enabled on the chain.

+Thus, a chain can support incentivization while still maintaining connections that do not have the incentivization feature.
+This is crucial to enable a chain with incentivization to connect with a chain that does not have incentivization feature, as the acknowledgements need to be sent over the wire without the forward relayer.

 ### Channel Changes

 The ibc-fee callbacks will then be utilized in the ICS-4 handlers like so: